Looking for ways to be kinder to the environment? Start by making some tweaks at home!

 Biodegradable coffee pods

-You’ve probably already made the switch over to our biodegradable pods.
-But here’s some more facts that you don’t already know.
-Coffee is one of the most consumed beverages all around the world, and with technology developing and people becoming more money conscious, coffee pod machines have become a staple in many households.
+You’ve probably already made the switch over to our biodegradable pods, but here’s some more facts you may not know.
+Coffee is one of the most consumed beverages in the world.
+As technology develops and people become more money conscious, coffee pod machines have become a staple in many households.

 It is said that Australians alone are using around 3 million coffee pods per day, majority of which are aluminium pods that end up in landfill and don’t break down for around 500 years.
 Compare this to our pods which break down in around 2 years, you can feel less guilty about the environment with every cup of coffee!